stenskjaer/notes/word-latex-critical-text.md

 The matched characters will be all numbers between 0 and 9, "." and " ".

 Now we just need a custom macro to format these structural additions.
-The this to your preamble
+Add this to your preamble

 ```latex
 \newcommand{\no}[1]{\textless{}#1\textgreater{}\quad}
 ```

-## Folio numbers<a id="orgheadline16"></a>
+## Folio numbers<a id="orgheadline15"></a>

 Let's say we mark changes in a witness folio with the following formatting: “|
 42rb |”.
 How do we make those marks into marginal notes?